olivierdalang/RasterBender/README.md

 RasterBender is in its early stages of developpement, and is not much tested.
 Please be very careful and report any unexpected behaviour.

+## Known limitations

+It is currently not possible to defined GCPs outside of the raster.

 ## Version history

 - 2014-11-17 - Version 0.0 : intial release